Gökhan Keser: Modelling career

 He began his modelling life in 2002.
 When he placed first in the 'Miss. & Mr. Model' competition he signed to Uğurkan Erez Agency, one of the most prominent casting and modelling agencies in Turkey.
 He took part in many fashion shows and catalog spreads at home and abroad.
 In year 2005, Keser participated in 'Best Model Of Turkey and took runner up. which gave him the opportunity to compete in Manhunt International 2006 in China.
 In a field of 64 international competitors, he got third runner up and the title of 'Mr. Photogenic'.

 Acting career

 He has taken acting classes from Ayla Algan at Ekol Drama Theatre School.

 In 2006, he began acting in the ATV fantasy child series Selena which ran for 3 seasons and 104 episodes.
 Nowadays, It is in trending list in Youtube.

 He played in the film based from life of Atçalı Kel Mehmet.
-He also did the main male role in the cinema film Kayıp Çocuklar Cenneti by director Mete Özgencil.
+With Hande Subaşı, he played in romantic comedy film Seviyorum Ama Arkadaşça.
+With Gülçin Ergül, He also did the main male role in the cinema film Kayıp Çocuklar Cenneti by director Mete Özgencil.

 Gökhan Keser also featured in Sıla's music videos.